Mixing times for the TASEP on the circle: The TASEP on the circle as a periodic directed LPP model

 \subsection{Construction of the TASEP on the circle using last passage percolation}

 Consider the integer lattice $\Z^2$, and let $(\omega_v)_{v \in \Z^2}$ be a family of Exponential-$1$-distributed random variables.
 In the following, we distinguish two kinds of environments.
-On the one hand, when the exponential random variables $(\omega_v)_{v \in \Z^2}$ are mutually independent, we say that $(\omega_v)_{v \in \Z^2}$ is an \textbf{i.i.d. environment}.
-On the other hand, if for some fixed $N$ and $k$ holds for all $(v_1,v_2)\in \Z^2$, and the random variables are independent otherwise, we say that $(\omega_v)_{v \in \Z^2}$ is an $\mathbf{(N,k)}$\textbf{-periodic environment}. \\
+On the one hand, when the exponential random variables $(\omega_v)_{v \in \Z^2}$ are mutually independent and have the same parameter, we say that $(\omega_v)_{v \in \Z^2}$ is an \textbf{i.i.d. environment}.
+On the other hand, if for some fixed $N$ and $k$ holds for all $(v_1,v_2)\in \Z^2$, and the random variables are independent otherwise, we say that $(\omega_v)_{v \in \Z^2}$ is an $\mathbf{(N,k)}$\textbf{-periodic environment}.
+We call it simply a periodic environment when $N$ and $k$ are clear from the context. \\